OetkenPurveyorOfCode/A_rusty_quine_on_fire/Readme.md

 ```
 ./quine.exe
 ```
-Works on both LInux and Windows.
+Works on both Linux and Windows.

 ## OR: Using the build scripts